postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 The incoming request can have several configurable variables, such as `requestMethod`, `requestPath`,  `requestHeaders`, `requestBody`, and `requestParams`.
 The `requestMethod` variable corresponds to any valid HTTP request method (such as `GET`, `POST`,`PUT`, `PATCH`, or `DELETE`), and the `requestPath` refers to any valid string path (such as `/`, `/test`, `/test/path`, or `/test/path/1`).

 Other optional headers like `x-mock-response-name` or `x-mock-response-id` enable you to further specify the example to be returned based on the name or the UID of the saved example.
-You can get the example response UID by using the Postman API to [GET a Single Collection](https://documenter.getpostman.com/view/12959542/UV5XjJV8#a6a282df-907e-438b-8fe6-e5efaa60b8bf) and searching for your example in the response.
+You can get the example UID by using the Postman API to [GET a Single Collection](https://documenter.getpostman.com/view/12959542/UV5XjJV8#a6a282df-907e-438b-8fe6-e5efaa60b8bf) and searching for your example in the response.
 The UID has the syntax `<user_id>-<response_id>`.

 <img alt="Mock request configurable elements" src="https://assets.postman.com/postman-docs/mock-configurable-elements-v9-19.jpg"/>